Skip to main content

 How do you buy/sell Shares via Chipper Cash App in Uganda?

 At the moment you cannot directly purchase shares from the app.
-However, Ugandan Stocks will be added to the Chipper app by end of Q4.

 For now, you can reach out to our Brokerage Team via [email protected]; or call +256783098362 to place your trading instructions.